LambdaAK/LambdaScript/README.md

 # LambdaScript - a Functional Programming Language Inspired by OCaml and Haskell

+## Foreword

+Hello, and thank you for taking the time to look at LambdaScript.
+After about a year of working on LambdaScript, I have decided to start from scratch write a new, more reliable, and efficient interpreter for a new language - LambdaScript 2.
+This new language is based on the same principles as LambdaScript, but with a more robust implementation in TypeScript, rather than OCaml.

+You can check out LambdaScript 2 here: https://github.com/LambdaAK/LambdaScript-2

+Working on LambdaScript has been an incredible learning experience for me, and I hope to make LambdaScript 2 even better.
+I hope you enjoy looking at LambdaScript/LambdaScript 2 as much as I enjoyed working on it!

+-Alex

 ## Table of Contents
 1. [Overview](#overview)
 2. [Example Usages](#examples)